WHO CAN APPLY?

 All grants must be applied to specific and future based purposes, and we generally only fund events or projects that will take place during the next six months.

-We can not fund departure tax, travel insurance, overseas accommodation or internal travel within an overseas country.
+Although The Lion Foundation funds certain travel within New Zealand we do not fund international travel.
+This includes costs associated with international travel such as: departure tax, travel insurance, overseas accommodation or internal travel within an overseas country.

 Certain Sporting expenses

 To be eligible for a grant, your club/organisation must be taking part in a ‘bona fide’ event sanctioned by a legitimate regional or national body that is organised as a controlling body of the sport.
 It must also have genuine standards and rules, play on a regular basis as part of a significant competition and be affiliated to a regional or national body.